 Please remember you must update your childs daycare provider every year even if you have no changes with transportation and your child’s school building.

-- At the bus stop: If parents bring younger siblings to the bus stop, please ensure that they are kept under control.
-Arrive at the stop five to ten minutes early.
+- At the Bus Stop: Be prepared 10 minutes before normal time; arrive at the bus stop five minutes early.
+If parents bring younger siblings to the bus stop, please ensure that they are kept under control.
 Stay back from the road at least 15 feet.
 Wait until the school bus doors are open before walking toward the bus.
 If your child must cross the street, wait for the drivers hand signal before doing so.
 The first few days of school, the bus driver will be working with your child to ensure they know the proper crossing procedures.
 Parents can help by explaining the procedures as you walk with them across the street.
 It’s important the children learn the proper crossing procedures so they can cross without the parents.